-* Euro/dollar one-year cross currency basis swap near 2008 levels
+* Euro/dollar one-year cross currency basis swap near 2008

 * Key measures of financial stress remain elevated